validcv/validcv/README.md

          the ValidCV records only if feasible and may involve significant costs that the user making such request has to bear.
 AyeAI or its affiliates do not control 3rd party hosted services and data passed onto such services by means of storage or communication whether directly or indirectly goes beyond the control of AyeAI and its affiliates.
-The users eplictly waive any claims to damages from the usage of the ValidCV platform and associated mechanisms, methods and software and indemnify AyeAI and its affiliates, including the original authors, from any liability arising out of their actions.
+The users explictly waive any claims to damages from the usage of the ValidCV platform and associated mechanisms, methods and software and indemnify AyeAI and its affiliates, including the original authors, from any liability arising out of their actions.
 There is no guarantee to the accuracy of the data